ZevEisenberg/TestCleaner/README.md

 # TestCleaner

+Tidy up repetitive XCTests by removing boilerplate so you can focus on each test’s inputs and outputs.

 <img alt="a photo-real 3D render of a fancy spray bottle.
 The label says TEST CLEANER and has artwork reminiscent of the Xcode icons for passing and failing tests." src="TestCleaner.png" width=200 />

 Here is an existing XCTest that confirms that a `Version` type’s `ExpressibleByStringLiteral` is working by comparing the results to known good values: